juicedata/juicefs/docs/en/guide/cache_management.md

 You can check ["How JuiceFS Stores Files"](../reference/how_juicefs_store_files.md) to know what chunk and slice are.
 :::

-By default, for a file whose metadata has been cached in memory and not being accessed by any process for more than 1 hour, all its metadata cache will be automatically deleted.
+By default, if there is a file whose metadata has been cached in memory and not been accessed by any process for more than 1 hour, all its metadata cache will be automatically deleted.

 ## Data cache

-JuiceFS also provides kinds of data cache, including page cache in the kernel and local cache on the client host, to improve performance.
+JuiceFS also provides various kinds of data cache, including page cache in the kernel and local cache on the client host, to improve performance.

 ### Kernel data cache